SelectQED/diffisn/README.md

 ## why another diff?

 Most standard diff tools do not work very well with SQL.
 A simple change in keyword casing, or a reordered column list, or some reformatting can trigger dozens of false positives in a standard Git diff, masking the actual logic changes.
+Therefore AST based sql diff could be helpful.

 The name "diffisn" comes from a modified quote of the Interstellar movie: